 - Think carefully about whether I’m the best person for the job.
 If I was your personal tutor but you’ve only been to see me twice, each time to ask about how to get a deadline extension, what can I realistically write when your future employer asks me about your punctuality and ability to handle deadlines?
 Project supervisors often make good referees as they’ll have worked more closely with you for a few months.

 - The Data Protection Act requires that the university have written permission from you before giving out information about you to a third party.
 So ask me, by email, before giving out my name as a referee.
-Give me a list of the companies or institutions to which you’ve applied.
+You’ll need to give me a list of the companies or institutions to which you’ve applied, else I might be breaking the law by complying with any given request.
 Unexpected requests will be assumed to be phishing attacks and ignored.

 - Tell me what deadline you’re working to for the reference.